ethanblake4/anvil/docs/content/docs/content.md

 ├── content
 │  ├── projects
 │  │  ├── _index.md
-│  │  ├── blake.md
+│  │  ├── anvil.md
 │  │  └── gh_pages.md
 ```

 Your directory will have structure as in the example above.
 However, your published
 page will only have `/projects/` path rendered.
-If you try to visit `/projects/blake/`
+If you try to visit `/projects/anvil/`
 you will see a 404 error.

 ## Markdown

-Blake uses [markdown](https://pub.dev/packages/markdown) package for rendering.
+Anvil uses [markdown](https://pub.dev/packages/markdown) package for rendering.

 ## Jinja in Markdown